alondrao/Module-4-Assignment/README.md

 # Module-4-Assignment
 For this challenge, I used html, css and javascript to create a quiz.
 The html file built the structure of the quiz as well adding buttons.
 Css is used to style the quiz and the presentation overall.
-Javascript contains everythinng needed to have the quiz working.
+Javascript contains everything needed to have the quiz working.
 # User Story
 AS A coding boot camp student
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores